The Project

 Who it helps

-The Tipton Humane Society
+The Humane Society of Tipton County

 Good storage is one of those quiet things that makes everything else possible.
 When supplies are organized and off the floor, the shelter wastes less, finds what it needs faster, and can focus its time and money on the animals.
 That's exactly what this project is meant to make easier.

 Where donations go: Contributions support the materials and supplies my project needs.
-Any funds left over after the project is complete are given to the Tipton Humane Society.
+Any funds left over after the project is complete are given to the Humane Society of Tipton County.

 Quinn's story

-From Cub Scout to Eagle candidate.
+From Cub Scout to Eagle candidate

 My Scouting journey started years ago as a Cub Scout in Pack 50, earning belt loops and adventure pins one at a time and crossing over with my Arrow of Light — the highest award in Cub Scouting.
 Those early years taught me the values I still carry: to be helpful, trustworthy, and to leave things better than I found them.

-Be part of the project.
+Be part of the project

 Your donation helps turn this plan into sturdy shelves the shelter will use every day.